-Shorter University’s School of Education offers seven preparation programs for initial teaching certification.
-Bachelor of Science (B.S.), Early Childhood Education, Initial Certification, Pre-K -5th grade
+- Bachelor of Science (B.S.), Elementary Education, Initial Certification, Pre-K -5th grade

-Bachelor of Science (B.S.), Special Education General Curriculum and Early Childhood Education, Initial Certification, Pre-K -5th grade
+- Bachelor of Science (B.S.), Elementary Education and Special Education, Initial Certification, Pre-K -5th grade

-Bachelor of Science or Bachelor of Arts (B.S. or B.A., dependent upon content area), Secondary English/History/Math Education, Initial Certification, Grades 6-12, One Content Area Chosen: English, Mathematics, or History
+- Bachelor of Science or Bachelor of Arts (B.S. or B.A., dependent upon content area), Secondary History or Math Education, Initial Certification, Grades 6-12, One Content Area Chosen: Mathematics or History

 The Post-Baccalaureate (certification only) programs provide individuals who hold an earned bachelor’s or higher degree, the skills, knowledge, and experience needed to begin a successful career as a teacher in one of the following fields: